baj12/WEIN/inst/extdata/welcome.md

-# Welcome to `ideal`!
+# Welcome to `WEIN`!

-[`ideal`](http://bioconductor.org/packages/ideal/) is a Bioconductor package containing a Shiny application for analyzing RNA-Seq data in the context of differential expression.
+[`WEIN`](http://bioconductor.org/packages/ideal/) is a Bioconductor package containing a Shiny application for analyzing RNA-Seq data in the context of differential expression.
 This enables an interactive and at the same time analysis, keeping the functionality accessible, and yet providing a comprehensive selection of graphs and tables to mine the dataset at hand.

 </br>